-The results of the candidate are compared to the norm groups in order to get the percentile population score.
-If the candidate has a score of 70, he/she scored as well or better than 70 percent of the more than 3,000 individuals who were part of our 2014 test survey.
+For every candidate completing the Abstract Reasoning Ability Test, you will be able to download or print a detailed test report.
+The first page of the test report grants a quick overview of the candidate's overall performance on the test.
+The results of the candidate are compared to a norm group in order to get the percentile population score.
+For example, If a candidate has a score of 70, he/she scored as well or better than 70 percent of the 3,000 people who were part of our 2014 test norming study.

-Click here for a sample test report.
+Click to view a sample test report.

 An exploratory factor analysis was conducted on a validation study dataset.
 Results are interpreted through a scree plot below, which indicates that the best factorial structure for the test is that of only one factor.
 This is consistent with the unidimensional nature of matrix reasoning tests.
 Therefore, the predictive validity of this construct can be generalized to the test scores.

 The Abstract Reasoning Ability Test has an appropriate level of internal consistency reliability, indicated by the following coefficients: